GENERAL TERMS AND CONDITIONS

 - The buyer is obliged to take possession the object of purchase within 8 days of its provision.
 Upon this occasion, he is obliged to check the conformity of the object of purchase and to notify about eventual reservations in written form.
 In case the buyer does not attend to this obligation, the object of purchase will be seen as agreed to and checked by the buyer according to the contract.

-In case the buyer does not attend to his obligation to take possession of the object of purchase despite of the communication of a deadline by the seller by a registered letter or by fax, the seller has the right to withdraw from the contract and to demand compensation for damage.
+In case the buyer does not attend to his obligation to take possession of the object of purchase despite of the communication of a deadline by the seller by a registered letter, the seller has the right to withdraw from the contract and to demand compensation for damage.

 RESERVATION OF OWNERSHIP – LIEN